redis-field-engineering/redis-connect-crud-loader/README.md

   -h, --help   Show this help message and exit.
 Commands:
-  crudloader  Load CSV data to source database and execute random Insert, Update and Delete events. genloader Generate and load data into emp table loadsql     Load data into source table using sql insert statements.
+  crudloader  Load CSV data to source database and execute random Insert, Update and Delete events. genloader   Generate and load fake data into the source table loadsql     Load data into source table using sql insert statements.
 ```